akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240406000000/index.md

 </div>

 ---
-Primary Category: stat.ML
+Primary Category: cs.HC
-Categories: cs-LG, stat-ML, stat.ML
+Categories: cs-HC, cs.HC
-Keyword Score: 10
+Keyword Score: 30
-Keywords: Counter-factual
+Keywords: Augmented Reality (AR), Virtual Reality (VR), Virtual Reality (VR)
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.03506v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.03814v1" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.03506v1.pdf" filename="2404.03506v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.03814v1.pdf" filename="2404.03814v1.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-<b>Counterfactual</b> explanations elucidate algorithmic decisions by pointing to scenarios that would have led to an alternative, desired outcome.
-Giving insight into the model's behavior, they hint users towards possible actions and give grounds for contesting decisions.
-As a crucial factor in achieving these goals, <b>counterfactuals</b> must be plausible, i.e., describing realistic alternative scenarios within the data manifold.
-This paper leverages a recently developed generative modeling technique -- adversarial random forests (ARFs) -- to efficiently generate plausible <b>counterfactuals</b> in a model-agnostic way.
-ARFs can serve as a plausibility measure or directly generate <b>counterfactual</b> explanations.
-Our ARF-based approach surpasses the limitations of existing methods that aim to generate plausible <b>counterfactual</b> explanations: It is easy to train and computationally highly efficient, handles continuous and categorical data naturally, and allows integrating additional desiderata such as sparsity in a straightforward manner.
+Immersive environments enable users to engage in embodied interaction, enhancing the sensemaking processes involved in completing tasks such as immersive analytics.
+Previous comparative studies on immersive analytics using augmented and <b>virtual</b> <b>realities</b> have revealed that users employ different strategies for data interpretation and text-based analytics depending on the environment.
+Our study seeks to investigate how augmented and <b>virtual</b> <b>reality</b> influences sensemaking processes in quantitative immersive analytics.
+Our results, derived from a diverse group of participants, indicate that users demonstrate comparable performance in both environments.
+However, it was observed that users exhibit a higher tolerance for cognitive load in <b>VR</b> and travel further in <b>AR.</b> Based on our findings, we recommend providing users with the option to switch between <b>AR</b> and <b>VR,</b> thereby enabling them to select an environment that aligns with their preferences and task requirements.

 {{</citation>}}

-## cs.HC (5)

-### (1/5 | 214/252) Fakes of Varying Shades: How Warning Affects Human Perception and Engagement Regarding LLM Hallucinations (Mahjabin Nahar et al., 2024)
+### (3/7 | 214/256) Fakes of Varying Shades: How Warning Affects Human Perception and Engagement Regarding LLM Hallucinations (Mahjabin Nahar et al., 2024)

 {{<citation>}}